-Laci was found, however, in khaki pants (or the torso that was recovered was wearing the remnants of khaki pants).
-Her half-sister, Amy Rocha, testified that she saw Laci wearing light-colored pants on the evening of Dec.
-23, when Laci and Scott visited the salon where Amy worked and she cut Scott's hair.
-The prosecution left open the possibility that Laci could've been killed on the 23rd, after which Scott dumped her body in San Francisco Bay (using a boat that he had secretly purchased) and concocted the Dec.
+The remains that were found, however, included remnants of khaki pants.
+Laci's half-sister, Amy Rocha, testified that she saw Laci wearing light-colored pants on the evening of Dec.
+23, when Laci and Scott visited the salon where she worked and she cut Scott's hair.
+The prosecution left open the possibility that Laci could've been killed on the 23rd, some point after which Scott dumped her body in San Francisco Bay (using a boat that he had secretly purchased) and concocted the Dec.
 24 story about her proposed walk to the park.

 However, according to a police report that became part of the overall case file, on a tour of the Peterson home with authorities on Feb.
 18, Amy identified a black shirt with cream-colored flowers found in the hamper and cream-colored pants hanging in the closet as the clothes her sister had been wearing on the 23rd.
 Under cross-examination by the defense, Amy testified that the clothes she saw Laci wearing on Dec.
-23 appeared to be all at the house, a slight hitch to the prosecution's stipulation that Peterson could have murdered her when she was wearing her outfit from the night of the 23rd, hours before he claimed to have last seen her.
+23 appeared to be all at the house, negating the prosecution's stipulation that Peterson could have killed her when she was still wearing her outfit from the night of the 23rd, hours before when he claimed he last saw her.

-Scott Peterson was convicted of two counts of murder (first-degree for his wife, with special circumstances, and second-degree for her unborn baby) in November 2004 and, in February 2005, a judge sentenced him to death.
+Scott Peterson was convicted of first-degree murder with special circumstances in his wife's death and second-degree murder for Conner in November 2004.
+In February 2005, he was sentenced to death.

 "You can't tell me these people kidnapped and killed her [as the defense suggested], took her and changed her clothes and drove out to Berkeley and dumped her where Scott was fishing, all to frame him.
-It's not possible," Peterson juror Richelle Nice, who was accused in one of Peterson's appeal as having had it in for Scott before the jury was even seated, told the Modesto Bee in September.
+It's not possible," Richelle Nice, the person accused in Scott's appeal as having lied to make sure she got on the jury, told the Modesto Bee in September 2017.

-Geragos called her a "stealth juror" who had omitted from her voir dire questionnaire that, when pregnant, she got a restraining order against her boyfriend's ex-girlfriend and feared for her unborn child's safety—and in turn she wanted to punish Scott, so she did her best to get picked.
+Geragos called her a "stealth juror" who had omitted from her voir dire questionnaire that, when pregnant, she got a restraining order against her boyfriend's ex-girlfriend, saying she feared for her unborn child's safety—and in turn she wanted to punish Scott.

-"[The boyfriend's ex] never threatened to kill me, to kill my unborn child, to beat me up," Nice told the Bee, insisting she never tried to hide anything or misrepresent herself.
+"[The boyfriend's ex] never threatened to kill me, to kill my unborn child, to beat me up," Richelle told the Modesto Bee, insisting she never tried to hide anything or misrepresent herself.
 "When I filled out that questionnaire, my situation never came into my mind because it was not similar at all."
-She said that she and the ex-girlfriend had long since made peace and get along fine.
+She said that she and the ex-girlfriend had long since made peace and got along fine.

 The defense did their best to pick apart the prosecution's case, which ultimately was circumstantial, there being no forensics definitively tying Scott to the murder.
-(Police tracking dogs did indicate that Laci had left the house by car and not on foot, as a walk to the park would entail, and had recently been in Scott's boat, but the evidence was ruled "iffy" and therefore inadmissible at trial.)
+(Police tracking dogs did indicate that Laci had left the house by car and not on foot, as a walk to the park would entail, and that she had been in Scott's boat at some point, but the evidence was ruled "iffy" and therefore inadmissible at trial.)

 Being a cheater didn't make Scott Peterson a murderer, Geragos argued.
-Amber Frey was mad at Scott for lying to her and set out to trap him.
-The police botched their own investigation, he said, alleging that they zeroed in on Scott from the beginning and let any and all other leads fall by the wayside while they sought to railroad his client.
+Amber Frey was mad at Scott for lying to her and set out to trap him, and the police botched their own investigation, the lawyer said, alleging that they zeroed in on Scott from the beginning and let any and all other leads fall by the wayside while they sought to railroad his client.

 The prosecution and Laci's loved ones would argue, meanwhile, that Scott sealed his own fate when he murdered his wife and unborn child.

 The Petersons' cleaning lady testified that she had last washed the kitchen floor with water and a pine oil-based cleanser.
-Investigators had said they smelled bleach when they first came to the Peterson house.
+Investigators said they smelled bleach when they first arrived at the Peterson house.

 Witnesses who initially rallied around Scott, but then soon grew suspicious of him, testified that he was eerily calm when Laci was first reported missing.
 They thought it strange that he didn't talk to the media when most would have wanted to get the word out to as many people as possible, instead telling her brother and stepdad, "This isn't about me, this is about finding Laci."